 Browse Instagram or Pinterest for “DIY wood projects” or "reclaimed wood" and prepare to be amazed and impressed.
-There are thousands of different projects showcased that are made with barnwood, pallet wood, and reclaimed wood.
+There are tens of thousands of different projects showcased that are made with barnwood, pallet wood, repurposed wood, and reclaimed wood.
 But, there are some things you should know before starting out on a project of your own.
 The importance of knowing where your reclaimed wood comes from isn’t just about sustainability or being eco-conscious; it’s also about your health.
 Here are some things you might not have known about barnwood, pallet wood, or salvaged wood.

 Recently there was an issue with mold in Nova Scotia where reclaimed wood from downed timber due to hurricane Juan was used in a shopping market.
 This wood eventually had to be replaced because of health concerns.
 When using recycled wood it is best to use wood that had minimal exposure to water and moisture.
 Ideally, the recycled wood should have never been in contact with the ground where it could get wet due to rain.
 Mold and mildew will look white and fuzzy when growing on wood.
 It is possible to treat wood with a bleach or vinegar solution and then let it dry for a couple of weeks, but it's best to avoid using wood with signs of mold or mildew altogether.